-The evolution of the internet has had a major impact on the increase of freelancers and remote workers from all over the world.
-But freelancing existed long before the internet.
-In this article, we’ll explore the history of freelancing, taking a look at the meaning of the word, its origins, and how it evolved into the career path that it is today.
+In this article, I’ll explore the history of freelancing, taking a look at the meaning of the word, its origins, and how it evolved into the career path that it is today.

-Origins of the Word ‘Freelancing’
+The Surprising Origins Of The Word ‘Freelancing’

-You can divide “Freelancing” into two words.
-“Free” has a Germanic origin and means “to love”, and “Lance” comes from French and means “to throw or hurl with force”.
-Putting these two words together leaves you with a literal definition of “throwing love”!
+You can divide ‘Freelancing’ into two words.
+‘Free’ has a Germanic origin and means to love, and ‘Lance’ comes from French and means to throw or hurl with force.
+Putting these two words together leaves you with a literal definition of throwing love!

 For many, freelancing means being able to create a business out of something that they love.
-Something that they “throw” at potential clients.
+Something that they ‘throw’ at potential clients.
 So, looking at it from this perspective, it makes total sense!
 Freelancing is throwing the skills you love at your clients!
-Okay, that’s a bit too literal, but you get the idea!

 Freelancing Today